qubic/qubic-hackathon/teams/ExampleTeam/README.md

 - Alice Johnson (GitHub: @alicej)

 ## Description
-This is a simple test contract that demonstrates basic functionality in the Qubic smart contract ecosystem.
-The contract tracks balances across epochs and provides a deposit function for testing transaction interactions.
+This contract demonstrates basic functionality in the Qubic smart contract ecosystem.
+It provides functions to echo (return) or burn funds sent to the contract, along with statistics tracking.

 ## Features
+- Echo back funds sent to the contract
+- Burn funds sent to the contract (remove them from circulation)
-- Track contract balance across epochs
+- Track statistics on contract usage
-- Get current contract balance
-- Process deposits (for testing purposes)

 ## Smart Contract Functions

-### `begin_epoch()`
+### `Echo()`
-Called at the beginning of each epoch to update the contract's balance record.
+Returns any Qubic sent with the transaction back to the sender.
+- **Transaction Type:** 1
 - **Requirements:**
-  - Must successfully fetch entity data
+  - None (works with zero value transactions)
 - **Effects:**
-  - Updates previous_balance with the last known balance
-  - Sets current_balance to the latest contract balance
-  - Prints both values for verification
+  - Increments the echo call counter
+  - Returns invocation amount to caller

-### `get_balance()`
+### `Burn()`
-Returns the current balance of the contract.
+Burns (permanently removes from circulation) any Qubic sent with the transaction.
-- **Returns:**
+- **Transaction Type:** 2
-  - Current contract balance (uint64_t)
 - **Requirements:**
-  - Must successfully fetch entity data

-### `deposit(uint64_t amount)`
-Test function that accepts deposits to the contract.
-- **Parameters:**
-  - `amount`: The amount of Qubic to deposit
-- **Requirements:**
-  - Amount must be greater than zero
+  - None (works with zero value transactions)
 - **Effects:**
-  - Prints confirmation message with deposit amount
+  - Increments the burn call counter
+  - Permanently removes sent Qubic from circulation

+### `GetStats()`
+Returns statistics about contract usage.
+- **Function Type:** 1
+- **Returns:**
+  - Number of echo calls made to the contract
+  - Number of burn calls made to the contract

 ## How to Test